 - Logout Service URL: Same as sign on URL however change sso to slo.

-3. Click Upload Certificate to upload the cer file.
+3. Click Download Certificate to download the cer file and click Done.

 4. Login to Okta, then use the below URL to login to MDM Server: